globalreachtech/tinyradius-netty/README.md

  - `DefaultDictionary` uses a very limited subset that's included in the classpath.
    - Singleton is available at `DefaultDictionary.INSTANCE`
  - `DictionaryParser` parses custom resources and takes a `ResourceResolver` parameter.
-   - `FileResourceResolver` and `ClasspathResourceResolver` resolves resources on file system and classpath respectively.
+   - Factory methods `newFileParser()` and `newClasspathParser()` resolves resources on file system and classpath respectively.
 Dictionaries can include other files to parse, and paths are resolved differently in each case.
  - Results of dictionary parses are stored as `AttributeType`.

 ### Attribute